atlassian/react-sweet-state/README.md

 Each `Subscriber`, or `Hook`, is responsible to get the instantiated Store (creating a new one with `initialState` if necessary), allowing sharing state across your project extremely easy.

 Similar to Redux thunks, actions receive a set of arguments to get and mutate the state.
 The default `setState` implementation is similar to React `setState`, accepting an object that will be shallow merged with the current state.
-However, you are free to replace the built-in `setState` logic with a custom implementation, like `immer` for instance.
+However, you are free to replace the built-in `setState` logic with a custom mutator implementation, like `immer` for instance.

 ## Basic usage